 In the most recent example, Cedar Point Nursery v.
 Hassid, a case now pending at the Supreme Court, PLF represents a California nursery that is being forced by state labor regulations to open its land and allow union representatives on the property to make their pitch to workers.

 But what about the owner’s right to tell others to “keep out”?
 Don’t California property owners have that right, and why don’t California’s rules recognize that there are other places where union organizers can reach these workers just as easily?
 If California wants to use Cedar Point’s land as a venue for labor organizing, isn’t that essentially the same thing as a taking by eminent domain?

 Those are the very questions at the heart of Cedar Point Nursery’s challenge to the State of California, in which PLF is arguing that the state’s union access rule amounts to yet another form of regulatory taking.
-In so doing, we’ll be adding a new chapter to the long defense of private property rights—a story that’s been in development for some two and a half centuries.
+In so doing, we’ll be adding a new chapter to the long defense of the 5th Amendment private property rights—a story that’s been in development for some two and a half centuries.